Costume Designer, Fashion Stylist, Image Consultant, New York, NY

 Rebecca Luke is a “garmento” in every sense of the word.
 As an expert in the area of style, her collective skills set runs the gamut and include art direction, styling, costume design and visual display showcased on this site.
 Her expertise has been honed by working with clients both locally and nationally in non-profit, retail, clothing manufacturing, TV/film, theater and the arts industries for the past 20 years.

 Over the last fifteen years, Rebecca’s services have come to include personal image consulting.
 She gained immense experience with this specialty as a personal shopper at the Nordstrom flagship store in downtown Seattle.
 (1996 – 2003) She continues to work as a fashion stylist, costume designer, and creative art director.
-She just recently completed the first season of The Breaks (VH1) and is best known for her work in, What Happened Ms. Simone?
+She is best known for her work for on The Breaks (VH1 2017), What Happened Ms. Simone?
 (Oscar Nominee 2015), Take Me to the River (Sundance 2015), Lucky Them (Tribeca 2014), Eden (SXSW 2013), Safety Not Guaranteed (Sundance 2012), Eden (SXSW), The Off Hours (Sundance 2011), Immaculate Conception of Little Dizzle (Tribeca 2010,Sundance 2009),various film shorts and music videos.
 Please refer to her IMDB page for a full listing.

 As an image consultant, she distinguishes herself as a consultant with current and active work as a stylist and costume designer.
 As a stylist and costume designer, her work outside of “the industry” lends to creative and productive success for her clients.
 In 2000, Rebecca founded a creative service company, les Egoistes LLC.
 The company’s vision is to focus their creative energy on most anything that requires a “look or feel”. les Egoistes cooperates with team members across the country to ensure their clients’ message is presented with eloquence, style and on target.